-Chhattisgarh (छत्तीसगढ़) state is very rich with places associated with the Ramayana (रामायण) and Mahabharata (महाभारत) epics.
-Shivrinarayana (शिवरीनारायण) is one among and the most prominent one.
-The town has been associated with Shabari (शबरी) of the Ramayana epic making it an important pilgrimage site among the Hindus.
-Being situated at the confluence of rivers, Mahanadi (महानदी) and Jonk (जोंक), further enhances its sacred and pilgrimage character.
+Chhattisgarh (छत्तीसगढ़) state is very rich with places associated with Ramayana (रामायण) and Mahabharata (महाभारत) epics.
+Shivrinarayana (शिवरीनारायण) town has been associated with Shabari (शबरी) of the Ramayana epic making it an important pilgrimage site among the Hindus.
+Being situated at the confluence of rivers, Mahanadi (महानदी) and Jonk (जोंक), its sanctity is further enhanced.
 River Shivnath joins Mahanadi at a little distance from Shivrinarayan, therefore sometimes the town is said to be situated at the confluence of these three rives, forming a triveni sangam.

 Shivrinarayan also has a connection with Lord Jagannatha of Puri.
 Among the various theories behind the origin of the Jagannatha idols, one places Shivrinarayan as the original spot where the idols were in worship.
 On legends connecting Sabaras with Lord Jagannatha, Russel mentions few.
 One legend mentions that Sabaras were created for carrying stones for the construction of the great temple at Puri and for dragging the car of Jagannatha, which they still do at the present time.
 Yet another legend states, “They are descended from an old Bhil hermit called Sawar, who lived in Kharod, two miles from Seorinarayan.
 The god Jagannatha had at this time appeared in Seorinarayan and the old Sawar used to worship him.
 The kind of Orissa had built the great temple at Puri and wished to install Jagannath in it, and he found a Brahmin to fetch it from Seorinarayan, but nobody knew where it was except the old hermit, Sawar.
 The Brahmin besought in vain to be allowed to see the god and even went so far as to marry his daughter, and finally the old man consented to take him blindfolded to the place.
 Brahmin, however, tied some mustard seeds on a corner of his cloth and made a hole in it so that they dropped one by one on the way.
 After sometime they grew up and served to guide him to the spot.
 The Brahmin then went to the Seorinarayana alone and begged the god to go to Puri.
 Jagannatha consented and assuming the form of a log of wood, floated down the Mahanadi to Puri, where he was taken out and placed in the temple.”